Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 A glass of fennel (saunf) water — one of the simplest swaps for replacing high-calorie drinks in a daily wellness routine.

-Key distinction: Fennel water is not a weaker version of fennel seeds — it is a different preparation that emphasises gentleness, hydration, and daily routine suitability.
-For immediate post-meal gas relief, chewing seeds is faster.
-For a sustainable daily wellness habit, fennel water is the better fit.
+Key point: Fennel water is not a weaker version of fennel seeds.
+It is a gentler option that fits easily into a daily routine.
+For fast gas relief, chewing seeds works faster.
+For a sustainable daily habit, fennel water is the better choice.

 📊 Nutritional Profile of Fennel Water

-Fennel water itself is extremely low in calories — all significant macronutrient content remains in the seeds after straining.
-What the water does carry are the seeds’ water-soluble bioactive compounds.
+Fennel water is extremely low in calories.
+The seeds stay behind after straining.
+What the water carries are the seeds’ water-soluble compounds — including the active ingredient anethole.

 Property / NutrientPer 250ml CupNotes